Hastings school's first XV won't receive points if girl plays in tournament

 Stuff reported earlier that Briar has played since she was five, in mixed teams, and more often than not as the only female.
 She also plays for the Tamatea club.

-Her father Dean, the assistant coach of the team, said she was "quite upset" when he informed her she may miss her chance to play in the tournament.
+Her father Dean, the assistant coach of the team, told Stuff she was "quite upset" when he informed her she may miss her chance to play in the tournament.

 "She asked me why, and I had to tell her someone thought girls shouldn't be in the team.
 It goes against everything me and her mum have told her in the past," he said.